-Through your actions, patients are given the opportunity to regain confidence and enjoy life.
+Through your actions, patients have the opportunity to regain confidence and enjoy life.

 Average Salary: High

-It’s why so many assistant nurses choose to further their education and move into different or tangentially related positions.
+It’s why so many nurse assistants choose to further their education and move into more advanced positions.

-For new nurses, the salary may not be so unappealing.
+For new nurse assistants, however, the current salary offers may not be so unappealing.

 In 2019, the average wage for a recently trained CNA was $28,000 to $30,000.